Tacoshub/Crank-Nicolson-pricing/README.md

 c_{j,n} = \frac{{\Delta t}}{4}j(\sigma^2j + r(t_n))
 $$

-This formulation is very important since in this project we handle time-varying interest rate and most of the literature only covers the case of constant interest rate.
+- **Key Feature:**
+This formulation is particularly significant as it accomodates **time-varying interest rates**, which are often not adressed in the literature that assumes constant interest rate.
+By including this flexibility, the method provides a robust framework for pricing options in more realistic financial scenarios.

 ## Features